Frequently Asked Questions

 A) To be informed of the Student Code of Conduct and its corresponding procedures;

-B) To petition for redress of a grievance arising from an incident which violates University policy and/or the Student Code of Conduct.
-Any member of the University community may file a discipline charge or complaint against a student when that person believes the student has violated any University Policy;
+B) To petition for redress of a grievance arising from an incident that violates university policy and/or the Student Code of Conduct.
+Any member of the University community may file a discipline charge or complaint against a student when that person believes the student has violated any University policy.

 C) To receive notice of any alleged violations of University policy and/or breaches of the Student Code of Conduct;

-D) To have the benefit of an opportunity to be heard by an impartial Hearing Board or Hearing Officer in addressing an allegation/s of a violation of University Policy;
+D) To have the benefit of an opportunity to be heard by an impartial Hearing Board or Hearing Officer in addressing an allegation or violations of university policy;

 F) To examine evidence to be used against him or her at the administrative discipline conference or prior to a formal hearing;